-? home area [13] of the applicant and presence of the potential actor of persecution;
+- home area [6] of the applicant and presence of the potential actor of persecution and their capacity to target a person of interest; - nature of the applicant's actions (whether they are perceived negatively and/or whether individuals engaged in such actions are seen as a priority target by the actor of persecution); - visibility of the applicant (i.e. to what extent it is likely that the applicant is known to or could be identified by the potential actor of persecution), noting however that the applicant does not need to be individually identified by the actor of persecution, as long as his/her fear of persecution is well-founded.

-- ? nature of the applicant's actions (whether or not they are perceived negatively and/or whether or not individuals engaged in such actions are seen as a priority target by the actor of persecution); - ? visibility of the applicant (i.e. to what extent it is likely that the applicant is known to or could be identified by the potential actor of persecution); noting, however, that the applicant does not need to be individually identified by the actor of persecution, as long as his/her fear of persecution is well-founded; - ? resources available to the applicant to avoid persecution (e.g. relation to powerful individuals, network); - ? etc.
+- resources available to the applicant to avoid persecution (e.g. relation to powerful individuals); - etc.